BrownCSCI1230/lab03_convolution/README.md

 #  Convolution
+Download the Github repo here.

 ## Prologue

-The purpose of today's lab is to introduce you to image processing which will help you prepare for our next project, **Filter**, where you will create slightly more complicated filters than the ones we introduce here.
+The purpose of today's lab is to introduce you to image processing which will help you prepare for our next project, **Filter**, where you will create slightly more complicated filters than the ones we will introduce here.

-In this lab, you will learn about convolutions, and design kernels to do desired jobs, and end up with several filters that does interesting stuff to your images.
+In this lab, you will learn about kernels and convolutions and how they can be applied to images to produce different image processing effects.

 Lets get started!

 ## Intro